 Call your doctor if at any time you suspect your child has a hearing problem, such as if your baby does not seem to respond to loud noises or your young child is not making sounds or talking at the expected ages.

 The American Academy of Pediatrics recommends objective hearing testing for all newborns.
-Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8 and 10 years of age.
-3
+Objective hearing tests are also recommended for all children at ages 4, 5, 6, 8, and 10.3

 Hearing tests may be a part of well-child appointments.